Establishing theories in energy science.

 Must all academic transcripts/diplomas/EFL test certificates be original?
 Do you accept photocopies of these?

 A13.
-No. We accept either original documents or officially verified copies (issued and certified by the university or institution), but not straight photocopies.
+No. We cannot accept either original documents or officially verified copies (issued and certified by the university or institution), but not straight photocopies.
 Please consult the GSES office in advance if you have any difficulties with submitting originals or verified copies.

 Q14.
 English language certificate